EENI Global Business School

 Share by Twitter

-Why study the Indian Religions, Ethics and Business?
-(Course / Master / Doctorate)
+Business and Hinduism, Zoroastrianism, Jainism (Course / Master / Doctorate)

 Why study the course “Indian Religions and Business: Hinduism, Zoroastrianism, Jainism and Sikhism”?

-To better understand the pillars of Hinduism (Ahimsa, detachment, truthfulness...) one of the sacred texts of Hinduism will be analysed: the Bhagavad-Gita (according to the interpretation of Mahatma Gandhi) as well as the teachings of Sri Ramakrishna (the prophet of the Harmony of Religions) and Swami Vivekananda.
+To better understand the pillars of Hinduism (Ahimsa, detachment, truthfulness...) one of the sacred texts of Hinduism will be analyzed: the Bhagavad Gita (according to the interpretation of Mahatma Gandhi) as well as the teachings of Sri Ramakrishna (the prophet of the Harmony of Religions) and Swami Vivekananda.

 All of them have contributed to the so-called ethical renewal of Hinduism, greatly influencing the current Indian society and many of the Indian entrepreneurs.